 - Appearing in court to present your case if necessary

-In some cases, the offender in question, as well as their employer or insurance company, may reach out to the victim to offer a settlement for the damages they have caused.
+In some cases, the fault party, as well as their employer or insurance company, may reach out to the victim to offer a settlement for the damages they have caused.
 While this may be enough for some victims who are looking to put the ordeal behind them as quickly as possible, these settlements can sometimes fail to properly compensate a victim for everything they have gone through.

 If you receive a settlement offer, there are a few things you should consider before accepting the deal:

 - Does the offer also consider potential future expenses you might face, such as future medical bills?

 - Does the offer factor in damages for your pain and suffering?